Our team

 Sandra is our part-time Bookkeeper/Administrator in Finance providing support to both the National office and our branches.
 She brings years of experience from her previous roles as an accountant in the private sector.
 She also works as a substitute special needs assistant in her local schools.
 She has an amazing nephew, Henry with Down syndrome who inspired her to change her career to support children and adults with intellectual disabilities.
 You can reach Sandra at sandraryan@downsyndrome.ie

-Our Communications and Lobbying Team manages communications with the media, our members, professionals, the general public and the various teams within our organisation both locally and nationally.
-The team also compiles the Down Syndrome Ireland magazine, e-newsletters and manages the content of our website and social media channels.
+Our Communications and Advocacy Team manages communications with the media, our members, professionals, the general public and the various teams within our organisation both locally and nationally.
+The team also compiles the Down Syndrome Ireland newsletters and manages the content of our website and social media channels.
 The team also highlight national issues which impact on people who have Down syndrome and their families in order to influence Government policies.

 Fundraising Team

-Down Syndrome Ireland has a very small, but very active fundraising team.
 86% of the money needed to run services has to be raised through fundraising.
-Meet our team:

 Retail Team